workhorsy/uncompress.js/README.md

 Uncompress ZIP, RAR, and TAR files with pure JavaScript

 # Uses projects:
-* For RAR and RAR 5 it uses a fork of https://github.com/wcchoi/libunrar-js
+* For RAR and RAR 5 it uses a fork of https://github.com/wcchoi/libunrar-js (MIT License)
-* For Zip it uses https://github.com/Stuk/jszip
+* For Zip it uses https://github.com/Stuk/jszip (MIT License)

 # Bugs and Corrections
 Please report a Bug if you suspect any of this information is wrong.